ahnafshahrear/Digital-Image-Processing-Lab/Readme.md

 ### Lab Tasks
 - **`Task 1:` Take the grayscale image of size 512x512 & perform the following operations -**
-	- **(a) Decrease its spatial resolution by half every time & observe its change when displaying in the same window size**
+	- **(a) Decrease its spatial resolution by half every time & observe its change when displaying in the same window size ✓**
-	- **(b) Decrease its intensity level resolution by one bit up to reach its binary format & observe its change when displaying in the same window size**
+	- **(b) Decrease its intensity level resolution by one bit up to reach its binary format & observe its change when displaying in the same window size ✓**
-	- **(c) Illustrate the histogram of the image & make single threshold segmentation observed from the histogram**
+	- **(c) Illustrate the histogram of the image & make single threshold segmentation observed from the histogram ✓**
 - **`Task 2:` Take a grayscale image of size 512x512 & perform the following operations –**
 	- **(a) Perform the brightness enhancement of a specific range of gray levels & observe its result**
 	- **(b) Differentiate the results of power law inverse logarithmic transformation**